Before you travel

 1 Pay attention at stops

 Keep an eye out for your bus and monitor any real-time information.
 When a bus approaches, signal clearly whether you want to board or not – a wasted stop takes up valuable travel time.
 If you have a mobility issue or a visual impairment, use and check mobile apps and stand near the front of the stop so the driver can see you.
+If you are waiting for the bus after dark in an unlit area it’s a great idea to wear light clothing or wave a light or torch to make your presence known, ( just not directly at the driver though!)

 2 Form an orderly queue